Oscar-Tark/Squirrel-EES/README.md

 [Databases:MYSQL]
 ---------------

-It is imperative that you have already set up a database and a user for your MYSQL instance in order to use Scorpion with it.
-Scorpion has a limited number of functionalities it can perform with MYSQL at the moment.
+It is imperative that you have already set up a database and a user for your MYSQL instance in order to use Squirrel with it.
+Squirrel has a limited number of functionalities it can perform with MYSQL at the moment.
 This will be expanded in future releases to include fullscale MYSQL integration.

 **Creating a new MYSQL connection string**

 You may create a mysql connection string on your own and store it in a variable, type it out as a value variable.
-Scorpion allows you to automatically create a new mysql connection string and store it within a Scorpion variable as a returnable variable.
+Squirrel allows you to automatically create a new mysql connection string and store it within a Squirrel variable as a returnable variable.

 Syntax: